 10.Surfactant stripping - Surfactants partition out of the oil droplets over time, destabilising the dispersed droplets and resulting in oil resurfacing.
-This occurs slowly and could occur over a wide area and are probably not thick enough to be observed.
+This occurs slowly and could occur over a wide area.
+Furthermore, slicks resulting from these phenomena are probably not thick enough to be observed.